osirisOfGit/BG3_Automatic_Inventory_Manager/README.md

 When any item with the tag `CAMPSUPPLIES` is processed, it will be sent straight to the camp chest, no further evaluation needed.

-When any item with the tag `SCROLL` is processed, it will first be run through the WeightedFilter for STACK_AMOUNT, and if multiple party members hold the same amount of the scroll, or if nobody currently has this scroll in their inventory, then the character that originally picked up the item will be chosen (this is done to prevent the user from having to search for the scroll if nobody currently has one in their inventory)
+When any item with the tag `SCROLL` is processed, it will first be run through the CompareFilter for STACK_AMOUNT, and if multiple party members hold the same amount of the scroll, or if nobody currently has this scroll in their inventory, then the character that originally picked up the item will be chosen (this is done to prevent the user from having to search for the scroll if nobody currently has one in their inventory)
 </details>

 ##### Modifiers